maycuiyan/single-cell-rna-seq/README.md

 + Run **reproducibility.R**.
 This will reproduce Figure 6 in our paper.

 + Run **normalization.R**.
-This will reproduce Figuree 7 and Supplementary Figure 4 in our paper.
+This will reproduce Figure 7 and Supplementary Figure 4 in our paper.